Bryan Bennett

 Bryan Alton Bennett (born March 6, 1992) is an American former professional football player who was a quarterback in the Canadian Football League (CFL).
 He played college football for the Oregon Ducks and Southeastern Louisiana Lions, and signed with the Indianapolis Colts of the National Football League (NFL) as an undrafted free agent in 2015.
 He was also a member of the CFL's Saskatchewan Roughriders and Winnipeg Blue Bombers.

 Early life

 Bennett was born in Los Angeles, California, to Brian and Shyhra Bennett.
 He also has two sisters named Kristina and Hailey.
 Bennett attended Crespi Carmelite High School.

 College career

 Bennett committed to the Oregon Ducks on June 18, 2009 where he played for two years, until he transferred to Southeastern Louisiana.
+He finished his four-year college career with totals of 6,102 passing yards, 48 passing touchdowns, 22 interceptions, 2,080 rushing yards, and 37 rushing touchdowns.
+He was inducted into the Southeastern Athletics Hall of Fame in 2019.